dengking/dengking.github.io/source/docs/index.md

-Hi, I'm Kai, a developer living in Hangzhou,China.
+Hi, I'm a software engineer living in Hangzhou,China.
 If you want to get in touch,drop me an email(2238897886@qq.com).

-Theory & practice in [computer science](https://en.wikipedia.org/wiki/Computer_science) and [software engineering](https://en.wikipedia.org/wiki/Software_engineering).
+I write in Chinese and English, but it takes more time to write in English because of lacking practice.

+As an software engineer, I insist on studying theories in [computer science](https://en.wikipedia.org/wiki/Computer_science) and [software engineering](https://en.wikipedia.org/wiki/Software_engineering) and try to have a clear and comprehensive picture of theories of specific field in  [computer science](https://en.wikipedia.org/wiki/Computer_science) and [software engineering](https://en.wikipedia.org/wiki/Software_engineering), because I think the theory can guide engineer in application.

-I like reading, below are some book that I have read or plan to read
+I like reading, below are some book that I think useful to an software engineer

 | Book                                                         | Author                                                       |      |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ---- |